fortuneonyeka/re-former/README.md

 - And, finally, to prevent any issue that might eventually come up because of the webpacker package, run

-$ bundle exec rake webpacker: install
+$ bundle exec rake webpacker:install

 ### Install
+- run `$ rails db:create` to create the database needed to run this project.

-- Run `$ rails db: migrate` to migrate the databases needed to run this project.
+- Run `$ rails db:migrate` to migrate the databases needed to run this project.
 - Run `$ rails server` to start your localhost.
 - On the browser of your preference, you can go to http://127.0.0.1:3000/users/new and fill out the form to create your records (users).
 Please, note that the validations presented below should be taken into account.
 - To update (edit) any of your users, please visit [http://127.0.0.1:3000/users/**ID**/edit](http://127.0.0.1:3000/users/1/edit). _IMPORTANT: Please, note that you should change the **ID** in this URL to the number of the id of the user you want to edit_.